Chorus : fault restoration performance | MarketScreener

-Chorus has today provided an update on its fault restoration performance on the copper and fibre networks as at 24 August, 2018
+Chorus has today provided the last of its weekly updates throughout winter on its fault restoration performance on the copper and fibre networks.

-The latest weekly update shows fault restoration across the country is currently sitting at 16.8 hours.
+The latest update as at 30 August shows fault restoration across the country is currently sitting at 16.7 hours.

 Chorus' website includes a network outage checker (www.chorus.co.nz/outages) which people can use to see if there is an outage in their area.
 The tool gives an overview of the outage and estimated restoration times.